cdupui/get-retail-prices/README.md

 Then use Test Pane to execute runbook and check results see [Test runbook documentation](https://docs.microsoft.com/en-us/azure/automation/manage-runbooks#test-a-runbook)

-If execution is fin you should see the CSV file containing Reservation Prices in `Storage Account / Container`
+If execution is OK you should see the CSV file containing Reservation Prices in `Storage Account / Container`

 ## Finalize runbook execution
 ### Publish runbook